The Godfather of Green Bay

 The Godfather of Green Bay is a fictional comedic movie released in 2005.
-It follows the tale of stand-up comedian Joe Keegan (played by Pete Schwaba).
-Joe makes a last-ditch effort to save his career by traveling to a small Wisconsin town where a scout for The Tonight Show is in the audience at "Rocktoberfest".
+It follows the tale of stand-up comedian Joe Keegan (played by Pete Schwaba, who also directed and wrote the film).
+Joe makes a last-ditch effort to save his career by traveling to a small Wisconsin town where a talent booker for The Tonight Show is in the audience at "Rocktoberfest".

 The Godfather of Green Bay refers to a particularly difficult audience member named Big Jake Norquist (played by Tony Goldwyn) at Joe's final performance, who just so happens to be interested in Joe's girlfriend.

 The film was produced in 2003 with filming locations in Marinette, Wisconsin and Menominee, Michigan.
 Pete Schwaba directed and produced in addition to starring.
 The film's soundtrack was provided by Kurt Neumann of BoDeans.